dc25/sysblob.github.io/_posts/2023-09-04-guacamole.md

 - Telnet
 - VNC

-For SSH Guacamole supports username and password based authentication or via SSH keys.
+For SSH Guacamole supports username and password based authentication or SSH keys.
 If you plan on using SSH though, see the note below.

 > For SSH key algorithms Guacamole is very picky.
 You're required to use PEM format.
 To generate a key compatible with Guacamole try "ssh-keygen -t rsa -b 4096 -m PEM"
 {: .prompt-info }